Quick Tips: How To Sleep Better After Rhinoplasty

 You can learn more about the full rhinoplasty recovery experience in our related blog post.

-When can I sleep on my side after rhinoplasty?
+How long after rhinoplasty can I sleep on my side?

 Once you are fully healed, you may return to whatever sleep position you like.
 However, I recommend continuing to sleep on your back.
 This position can help reduce back pain and prevent face wrinkles.